Can Soda Dissolve Teeth? The Worst Drinks For Dental Health

 Sugar isn’t the only reason that soft drinks are anything but soft on your teeth.

-If it dissolves hard enamel, what is it doing to vulnerable soft tissues and organs?
+If soft drinks dissolve hard enamel, what are they doing to vulnerable soft tissues and organs?

 Dr. Jorgenson included some other drinks, like tea and coffee, for comparison.

 Remember, a neutral pH is 7.0.
 So, the lower the pH, the more acidic the drink is, by a factor of 10.